-- Professionalism is a must. - Join using a computer or a laptop, but not a phone. - Join early Up to five minutes before the meeting starts.

-- Have your video on throughout the meeting. - Use your real name to be admitted to the class - Write your name in the chat box and say hello once you join - Write your name in the chat box and say bye once you leave - Mute your microphone when not talking. - Find a quiet space without interruptions and background noise. - Have a plain background avoid virtual backgrounds.
-They might be distracting or inappropriate. - Avoid backlight from bright windows behind you. - Avoid doing other tasks, including checking emails, texting, shopping, eating, sleeping, driving, etc. - Leave your phone away from you, so that it won't be distracting. - Wear appropriate clothes. - Do not eat or drink during the meeting. - Do not bring your pets, children or anyone else to the Zoom meeting. - Be prepared, have a pen and paper ready and take notes. - Use a bathroom before class begins.
+- Professionalism is a must. - Join using a computer or a laptop, but not a phone. - Join early Up to five minutes before the meeting starts. - Have your video on throughout the meeting. - Use your real name to be admitted to the class - Write your name in the chat box and say hello once you join - Write your name in the chat box and say by once you leave - Mute your microphone when not talking. - Find a quiet space without interruptions and background noise. - Have a plain background avoid virtual backgrounds.
+They might be distracting or inappropriate. - Avoid backlight from bright windows behind you. - Avoid doing other tasks, including checking emails, texting, shopping, eating, sleeping, driving, etc.